Reversals at The Turek Clinics

 The pregnancy success rates after vasectomy reversal depend not only on the patency rate, but also on known or unknown female factor issues, including female age.
 Among Dr. Turek’s couples, the average female age in a case series analysis was 35.5 years and the average interval from vasectomy to vasectomy reversal was 13.5 years.
 Among men with vasovasostomies on both sides, 56% of partners became pregnant within 1 year of vasectomy reversal.
 Among men with a vasovasostomy on one side and epididymovasostomy on the other side, 52% achieved a pregnancy within 1 year, and among men with epididymovasostomy on both sides, 40% achieved a pregnancy by 1 year after vasectomy reversal.
 Importantly, these rates did not include pregnancies that occurred after the first year, which if included would make these rates even higher.
 Also, these pregnancy success rates are impressive given the age of the vasectomies in Dr. Turek’s published series and the relatively advanced maternal age of the female partners.
 What Dr. Turek has observed is that most pregnancies after vasovasostomy tend to occur in the first year after vasectomy reversal and many pregnancies after epididymovasostomy occur between years 1 and 2 after vasectomy reversal.
 This is helpful information for couples as they plan their family building goals after vasectomy reversal.

-Dr. Turek has an international reputation as a fellowship-trained microsurgeon and performs vasectomy reversals on a regular basis.
+Dr. Turek has an international reputation as a fellowship-trained microsurgeon and performs vasectomy reversals weekly.
 His experience with the technique is published, as are several innovations that he has described.
 He has trained over 50 urology residents, fellows and practicing urologists around the world in this technique.
-In Dr. Turek’s practice, 40% of the patients he sees have a second obstruction that requires bypassing (epididymovasostomy) and 25% of his cases are patients who have failed previous vasectomy reversals with other surgeons.
+In Dr. Turek’s practice, 33% of the patients he sees have a second obstruction that requires bypassing (epididymovasostomy) and 15% of his cases are patients who have failed previous vasectomy reversals with other surgeons.
 Most of his cases are referred by urologists who do not feel comfortable performing a vasectomy reversal on men with older vasectomies because of the high likelihood that an epididymovasostomy will be required.
 Dr. Turek is also comfortable tackling men with traumatic, infectious or congenital conditions that require microsurgery.
 Because of this experience, and his skill as a master surgeon, his complication rates are extremely low and his success rates are very high.

 Another way Dr. Turek measures the success of his vasectomy reversals is the happiness of the families that he helped to create: Vasectomy Reversal Patient Stories